oraclize/docs/source/includes/_pricing.md

 # Pricing
 The use of Oraclize requires the payment of a small fee, which depends from the data source type used and by the authenticity proof requested.
 The pricing listed below is valid for both Ethereum and Rootstock.
+There is a baseprice for the query itself.
+When the `oraclize_query` gets called the needed ETH has to be transfered to Oraclize to pay for sending the callback transaction back to the contract.

+Since this cost depends on the code and preferences (gasprice), it can vary a lot depending on the two of them.
+To prevent unneccessary costs you should estimate and set the gasprice and the gas as precise as possible, so that you get reasonable confirmation times and so that your callback transaction works as expected (without running out of gas).

 ### First Free Request